akshit-sharma/dotfiles/README.md

 git clone git@github.com:akshit-sharma/dotfiles.git
 ```

-Note: you will not be able to push automatically, if you have configured with https
+Note: script will not be able to push automatically, if you have configured with https.
+It will ask for password everytime

 # cheatsheet for vim